xnd-project/libndtypes/doc/libndtypes/types.rst

 The endian flags are set if a type has explicit endianness.
 If native order is used, they are unset.

-:macro:`NDT_OPTION` is set if a type itself is optional.
+:c:macro:`NDT_OPTION` is set if a type itself is optional.

-:macro:`NDT_SUBTREE_OPTION` is set if any subtree of a type is optional.
+:c:macro:`NDT_SUBTREE_OPTION` is set if any subtree of a type is optional.

-:macro:`NDT_ELLIPSIS` is set if the tail of a dimension sequence contains an ellipsis dimension.
+:c:macro:`NDT_ELLIPSIS` is set if the tail of a dimension sequence contains an ellipsis dimension.
 The flag is not propagated to an outer array with a dtype that contains an inner array with an ellipsis.